If you’ve been thinking about buying your first home, now could be a great time to take the plunge.

 That said, it can help to start with an objective framework that may help you answer the question, “Am I financially ready to buy?” before factoring in the emotional reasons.
 Here are five signs the answer may be yes.

 Your budget is big enough to cover the down payment, mortgage payments and associated homeownership costs, including property taxes and maintenance fees.
+Utilizing a Mortgage Calculator can help you visualize how much you can save on your mortgage with different down payments.

 You plan on staying put for a while, giving your home a chance to possibly appreciate in value.